calebgasser526/automated-mobile-qa/README.md

 <!-- vim-markdown-toc -->

-## Up coming changes.
+## Upcoming Changes

-- [ ] Migrate from javascript to python.
-This is needed due to the proxy wrapper for javascript being outdated.
+- [ ] Migrate from JavaScript to Python.
+This is needed due to the proxy wrapper for JavaScript being outdated.
 - [ ] Migrate build system from bash/make to task.
 A concurrent, easier to use build tool.

 ## Getting Started

-### Requirments
+### Requirements

 | Software                                            | Version   | Resources |
 | --------------------------------------------------- | --------- | --------- |